 Gestational diabetes is a health condition that involves high levels of glucose in the blood while a woman in pregnant.
 While most women with gestational diabetes have normal pregnancies and give birth to healthy babies, there are a number of complications that are more likely to occur in mothers with uncontrolled gestational diabetes.

-It is common for infant to be larger than normal for their gestational age, also known as macrosomia.
+It is common for the infant to be larger than normal for their gestational age, which is a condition also known as macrosomia.
 This increases the risk of problems at birth and the likelihood of induced labor or a cesarean birth.

 Shortly following the birth, it is common for infants born to a mother with gestational diabetes to experience health problems as a result of higher production of insulin that normal.
-Low blood sugar levels, known as hypoglycemia, are often observed and may result in symptoms such as irritability and excessive fatigue.
-In severe cases, this can lead to seizures in the infant.
+Low blood sugar levels, which is a condition known as hypoglycemia, are often observed in infants born to these mothers and may result in symptoms such as irritability and excessive fatigue.
+In severe cases, hypoglycemia can lead to seizures in the infant.

-Loss of Infant
+Loss of infant

 In severe cases, gestational diabetes can contribute to the loss of the child.
 Women with the condition are more likely to experience a miscarriage or stillbirth.

-Risks for the Mother
+Risks for the mother

 Additionally, there is an increased risk of gestational diabetes for any successive pregnancies that would likewise have an impact on the new infant.